lorenzoFabbri/epilorenzo/README.md

 1. GitHub Pages is enabled in repository settings
 2. Source is set to "GitHub Actions"
 3. The workflow has proper permissions

+## Hardcover Integration

+The "Now" page features a dynamic integration with [Hardcover](https://hardcover.app) that automatically displays your currently reading books.

+Quick setup:

+1. Get your API token from https://hardcover.app/account/api
+2. Copy `_hardcover_config_example.R` to `_hardcover_config.R`
+3. Add your credentials to the config file
+4. Install required packages: `httr` and `jsonlite`

 ## License